Lotfi Achour

 Lotfi Achour (Arabic: لطفي عاشور) is a Tunisian writer, producer and director for theater and cinema.
 He is the author of more than 25 theater productions on different stages (London, Paris, Festival In d'Avignon, Tunis, Carthage, Hammamet, Byblos, Kinshasa, Yaoundé…).
 His last show was co-produced by the Royal Shakespeare Company for the 2012 Olympic Games London.

-In cinema, he produced three award-winning shorts presented at dozens of festivals, including Père nominated the 2017 Césars and La laine Sur Le Dos in official competition at Cannes in 2016, and nominated for the 2017 Academy Awards.
-In 2016, he directed and produced his first feature film, Demain Dès L'Aube.
+In cinema, he produced three award-winning shorts presented at dozens of festivals, including Father (Père) and Law of Lamb (La Laine sur le dos), which screened in the short film competition at the 2016 Cannes Film Festival.

+In 2016, he directed and produced his first feature film, Burning Hope (Demain dès l'aube).
+He followed up in 2024 with Red Path (Les Enfants rouges).

 Early life

 He was born in Bab Souika, an emblematic cultural area of the Medina of Tunis.
 Achour arrived in France at age twenty, where he attended Sorbonne University to pursue cinema and theater.
 He took part in the Varan workshops on documentary filmmaking.